-Cotton thread is used to cover almost all the wires used in your telephone and in the telephone system in general.
+Cotton is still used extensively in the manufacture of switchboard cables, wires and cords which are required in the telephone system.
 Its toughness protects the wire and it insulates one wire from another, thus preventing the electric current that carries your voice from wandering off the wire pathway and being lost.

-One particularly interesting use of cotton thread in telephone systems is in the cords you see outside your telephone.
-These cords are bent and twisted many times, as you know, and since bending breaks a copper wire, flat ribbons of copper no thicker than your hair are wound spirally around a cotton thread.
-This produces a species of tinsel that, like a spring, can be bent many times without breaking.
-In this way cotton threads give strength to copper wires.
+One particularly interesting use of cotton thread is in the cords you see connected to your telephone.
+These cords are bent and twisted many times, as you know, and since repeated bending breaks a copper wire, flat ribbons of copper alloy no thicker than your hair are wound spirally around a cotton thread to give the cord flexibility and added strength.
+Several of these tinsel wrapped threads are twisted together around a center cotton thread and the whole assembly again covered with one or more protecting layers of cotton.
+In recent years, rubber insulation has replaced some of these cotton coverings.
+The completed cord is made by braiding a cover of mercerized cotton over two or three such conductors.

 Winding enameled wire, further insulated with cotton, around magnetic cores-used in loading coils which play an important part in long distance telephony.
+Cotton used in insulating wires, is first purified by special washing processes to remove any soluble salts.